-Development proposals should seek to-maintain the rural nature of the village.
-In assessing how proposals maintain Armitage and Handsacre as separate free-standing communities within a rural setting proposals will be assessed against the followingProposals will be supported which maintain Armitage and Handsacre as separate free-standing communities within a rural setting and which:
+Development proposals should maintain the rural nature of the village.
+Proposals will be supported which maintain Armitage and Handsacre as separate free-standing communities within a rural setting and which:

-a) Impact on the open land and landscape setting of the settlements respect the landscape setting of the settlement concerned ;
+- a) respect the landscape setting of the settlement concerned ; - b) maintain the distinction between Armitage and Handsacre from other settlements;

-- b) Impact on the free-standing nature and separation of the settlements of Armitage and Handsacre from other settlements and larger areas of built developmentmaintain the distinction between Armitage and Handsacre from other settlements; - c) Impact on the Conservation Area and its settingrespect the character and appearance of the Trent and Mersey Canal Conservation Area and its setting; and - d) Impact on significant public views in to and out of settlement(s); andsafeguard existing outdoor sport and recreational facilities and, where appropriate, create new opportunities for such facilities. - e) Ability to limit impact on existing and to create new opportunities for outdoor sport and recreation.
+- c) respect the character and appearance of the Trent and Mersey Canal Conservation Area and its setting; and - d) Safeguard existing outdoor sport and recreational facilities and, where appropriate , create new opportunities for such facilities.